 - 1.07(d) The offensive team that is invoking a Courtesy Runner has 60 seconds to make the runner change.
 If the runner is not replaced within this time period, the original runner must run and the right to use the Courtesy Runner for that particular batter will be forfeited for the remainder of the game.
-The 60-second time limit will begin at the moment that the umpire calls for time at the end of the play. - 1.07(e) The STLBFL has no special rules to accommodate a runner for a catcher with two outs. - 1.07(f) In the event that a player needing a Courtesy Runner reaches base and there has yet to be a player put out on the player's team (at the beginning of a game where no outs have been recorded) the Courtesy Runner will be the player in the last spot in the batting lineup (excluding players designated to use a Courtesy Runner). - 1.07(g) PENALTY with respect to Courtesy Runners: When an improper Courtesy Runner is used, and the defensive team appeals to the umpire before the first pitch to the next batter, the umpire shall declare the Courtesy Runner out.
+The 60-second time limit will begin at the moment that the umpire calls for time at the end of the play. - 1.07(e) The offensive manager may elect to substitute a courtesy runner (Last player put out) for the player who is currently occupying the catchers defensive position when this player is on base with 2 outs.
+This action is not mandatory, can take place at any time during the game and does not count toward the maximum number of courtesy runners allowed. - 1.07(f) In the event that a player needing a Courtesy Runner reaches base and there has yet to be a player put out on the player's team (at the beginning of a game where no outs have been recorded) the Courtesy Runner will be the player in the last spot in the batting lineup (excluding players designated to use a Courtesy Runner). - 1.07(g) PENALTY with respect to Courtesy Runners: When an improper Courtesy Runner is used, and the defensive team appeals to the umpire before the first pitch to the next batter, the umpire shall declare the Courtesy Runner out.
 After the first pitch is thrown, then the improper runner becomes the Courtesy Runner of record and the right to appeal is forfeited.